 You’ll find a lot of awesome stuff to do in Ireland—the country is packed with majestic history, vibrant culture, and natural beauty.
 But all that can make it hard to decide what to add to your itinerary.
-We’re here to help!
-Check out this list of 11 fun things to do in Ireland.
+We asked some Irish locals—they helped us come up with this list of 11 fun things to do in Ireland!

 If you’re looking for a unique and fun thing to do in Ireland, try kayaking on Lough Hyne—at night!
 This saltwater lake in the west of County Cork is magical once the sun goes down and the stars come out.
 As you paddle out at dusk, the sky turns an inky black, and the sparkle of bioluminescence leaves a trail of glitter in its wake.
 Ask a local trip planner to add this awesome adventure to your itinerary.